sudachen/joque/README.md

 __TTL__  - the time to live.
    Every job declares how many times it can be reenqueued on execution failure.

-## The main actors and them connectivity
+## The main actors and their connections

 ![](joque_1.jpg)